 On average, data analytics consultants earn $96,616 USD per year in the United States.
 To be a successful consultant, you’ll need a few years of experience behind you—but again, there is no hard-and-fast rule.
 You might choose to specialize in a certain industry, or to remain diverse in the types of clients you take on.
 That’s one of the great benefits of working in data analytics—it’s applicable to virtually every industry, so you can forge your career based on your own areas of interest and expertise.

 In this post, we’ve outlined just five of the most rewarding, well-paid, and sought-after job titles you could end up with once you’ve honed your data analytics skills.
 This list is just the tip of the iceberg; a career in data analytics offers endless variety, and there are opportunities in practically every sector imaginable.
-Check out the role of the big data engineer, for example, or browse “data analyst” roles on sites like indeed and LinkedIn and you’ll soon see what we mean!
+Check out the role of the operations analyst or big data engineer, for example, or browse “data analyst” roles on sites like indeed and LinkedIn and you’ll soon see what we mean!

 For a hands-on introduction to the field, try out this free five-day data analytics short course.
 If you’re ready for a comprehensive course, you’ll find a thorough comparison of the best data analytics certification programs on the market here.
 And, for more insight into what a career in data analytics involves, check out the following: